hyq123-cmd/VINS-Mah/README.md

 roslaunch vins_mah vins_viode.launch
 rosbag play Dataset_Folder/city_day/3_high.bag
 ```
+## Troubleshooting
+This repository may fail to build in certain environments.
+We are actively working on fixing these issues.
+If you encounter any problems, please report them promptly.
 ## :clipboard:License
 This project is licensed under the GNU General Public License v3.0 (GPLv3), in accordance with the license of the original project it is based on.